Submit your application for the master’s or doctorate Apply anytime

 - You must have strong knowledge of French and English;

-- You must meet the general admission requirements (Section XI) of the Education Regulations of the Faculty of Graduate and Postdoctoral Studies.
+- You must meet the general admission requirements (Section XI) of the Education Regulations of Graduate and Postdoctoral Studies.

 Preparing your application